|

 words, it might be necessary to substitute more dried herbs for fresh based on

+their age and condition.
+Let your taste buds be your guide.
 Finally, most herb guides tell you which herbs go well with which

 foods, and that is something my listing of culinary herbs will not attempt to do